-AA2036 PERFORMANCE AND STATIC STABILITY (3 - 2)
+AA2036 PERFORMANCE AND STATIC STABILITY (3 - 2).

 Concepts of aircraft thrust, power, range, endurance and energy management are developed with application to propeller-driven and jet-powered aircraft.
 Longitudinal and lateral-directional static stability and flight control principles are derived, with relevant issues such as canards and longitudinal instability considered.
 Applications of Navy aircraft (P-3, A-6, A-7, E-2C, F-14, F-16 and F/A-18) and needs for future military aircraft are treated.
-PREREQUISITE: AA2035
+PREREQUISITE: AA2035.

-AA2042 FUNDAMENTALS OF THERMO & FLUID DYNAMICS (3 - 2)
+AA2042 FUNDAMENTALS OF THERMO & FLUID DYNAMICS (3 - 2).

-Properties of fluids.
-First and second laws of thermodynamics; entropy and irreversibilities; equations of state; properties of pure substances.
-Principles of continuity, momentum and energy for incompressible and compressible fluids; control volume formulations; power cycles.
-Viscous flows in ducts; boundary layer concepts; flow separation and drag.
+Review of zero, first and second laws of thermodynamics; entropy and irreversibilities.
+Equations of state for gases.
+Control volume formulations to determine properties of fluids.
+Principles of continuity, momentum and energy applied to incompressible fluids.
+Carnot and Brayton power cycles.
+Viscous flow in ducts; boundary layer concepts; flow separation and drag.
+PREREQUISITE: MA1118.

-AA2043 FUNDAMENTALS OF GAS DYNAMICS (3-2)
+AA2043 FUNDAMENTALS OF GAS DYNAMICS (3 - 2).

 Concepts of compressible flows, adiabatic/isentropic flow; normal shocks, moving and oblique shocks, Prandtl-Meyer flow; Fanno and Rayleigh flow; introduction to reaction propulsion systems.
 Design problems include a supersonic intake and engine design point selection.
-PREREQUISITE: AE2042 are investigated with practical application to flight control system design.
-Control such as autopilot control system design are introduced.
+PREREQUISITE: AA2042.

-AA2339 AEROSPACE SYSTEM DYNAMICS (3-2)
+AA2339 AEROSPACE SYSTEM DYNAMICS (3 - 2).

 A general class of frequency-domain-based and state space control theories for aircraft and missile guidance and control are covered.
-Various feedback stabilization schemes
+Various feedback stabilization schemes are investigated with practical application to flight control system design.
+Examples of using classical control techniques to design a typical autopilot are given.

-AA2440 INTRODUCTION TO DIGITAL COMPUTATION(3-2)
+AA2440 INTRODUCTION TO DIGITAL COMPUTATION (3 - 2).